okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### API service integration client secret rotation

 New in this release is the ability to rotate client secrets for an API service integration through the API.
-Previously, if a customer wants to update the client secret for an API service integration, they would have to reinstall the integration to obtain a new client ID and secret.
+Previously, if a customer wanted to update the client secret for an API service integration, they would have to reinstall the integration to obtain a new client ID and secret.
 There was no option to revoke the client secret while maintaining the client ID and API service integration instance in Okta.
 With this new feature, customers can generate a new secret, deactivate an old secret, and remove a deactivated secret from the API service integration instance.
 These functionalities help customers implement security best practices without service downtime.
 See [API Service Integration](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApiServiceIntegrations/#tag/ApiServiceIntegrations/operation/createApiServiceIntegrationInstanceSecret) API references.

 #### Bug fixed in 2023.05.3

 * Requests to the Email Domains API (DELETE /email-domains/{emailDomainId}) failed if the same domain name was used by multiple orgs.
 (OKTA-612312)
 * Some attributes previously added to user profiles from incoming SAML responses weren't cleared when the attribute was later omitted.
 (OKTA-609021)
-* When users created an authentication policy with the API that excluded FastPass, FastPass appeared on the Sign-In Widget even though it was excluded from the policy and they didn't select it.
-(OKTA-605955)
 * The Begmati Nepal region (`NP`) was missing from the Dynamic Zone `locations` property.
 (OKTA-605016)

 ### Weekly release 2023.05.2